Walk the region : Cap Béar

 After leaving the headland, climb back up to the cliff-top path and follow it south and west, perhaps stopping for a paddle and a sandwich at one of the beautiful secluded coves on the way.

 Continuing along the path brings you eventually to the lovely beaches at Paulilles.
 If so inclined, you can visit the remains of the first nitro-glycerine factory in France.
-In season there is also a diving school to help you take advantage of the crystal clear water.
+In season there is also a diving school to help you take advantage of the crystal clear water and stand up paddle boards for hire.

 From the beach head inland, crossing the N114 and following the small road to Cosprons over the railway line.
 After about 500 meters at 509420E 4705350N a footpath crosses the road.